Silverscale/Render-WebApp/README.md

 \Notebook\EDA.ipynb
 \IMDbMovies.csv

-To open the web app, you need to set up a Python environment (this project was made with version 3.9.18) and install the libraries mentioned above.
+To open the web app locally, you need to set up a Python environment (this project was made with version 3.9.18) and install the libraries mentioned above.
 Then run the app with the command:
     streamlit run app.py
 This will open the app in your web browser.

+Or you can visit https://tripleten-imdbmovies.onrender.com/